HenriqueFadoni/Mini-Game-JS/README.md

 ## HOW TO INSTALL
 Download the code on Github.
  1. Just click on the button **Clone or download**
- 2. And, Download ZIP
+ 2. Download ZIP
- 3. After that extract the content in a File
+ 3. After that, extract the content in a File
  4. Click on **index.html**
  5. Enjoy!!!